NBEFC Professional Credentials

 Who This Is For:

-• • Licensed mental health counselors (LMHC, LPC, LCSW)
+- • Mental health counselors (LMHC, LPC, LCSW)

 Requirements:

-Hold an advanced degree in psychology, counseling, social work, occupational therapy, speech therapy, or related mental health field.
-Provide proof of current professional licensure.
+Hold a master’s degree or higher in a clinical or allied health field, including counseling, psychology, social work, occupational therapy, speech-language pathology, or behavior analysis.
 Complete NBEFC training program and pass the Board Examination.

-The NBEFC-O designation is awarded to schools, districts, clinics, hospitals, and professional organizations that demonstrate institutional commitment to executive function support through credentialed staff and structured programming.
+The NBEFC-O designation is awarded to schools, districts, clinics, hospitals, and professional organizations that demonstrate institutional commitment to executive function coaching standards through credentialed staff and structured programming.

 Your Path to Board Certification

-2. Pass Board Examination: Demonstrate competency through rigorous examination.
+2. Pass the Proctored Board Examination: Demonstrate competency through a rigorous proctored examination.
 Your credential is earned through verified knowledge, not just attendance.

-3. Become a Board Certified Executive Function Coach: Upon passing, you earn the title of Board Certified Executive Function Coach along with your professional designation (NBEFC-C, NBEFC-E, or NBEFC-T) based on your background and documentation.
+3. Become a Board Certified Executive Function Coach: Upon passing, you earn the title of Board Certified Executive Function Coach along with your professional designation (NBEFC-C, NBEFC-E, or NBEFC-T) based on your educational background.

 4. Public Registry Listing: Your credential includes a unique ID and listing in the NBEFC public registry for verification by clients and employers.